|

 Story: The Irregulars find a new

-been accused of murder and of stealing the Rose of
+Hector has been accused of murder and of stealing

-Africa diamond, but Holmes is leaving for the
+the Rose of Africa diamond, but Holmes is leaving

-Continent and so, unable to investigate.
-Hector has
+for the Continent and so, unable to investigate.

 As the day of Hector's trial approaches, Wiggins

-work in an Irish pub, and an attempt is made to murder
+surveillance work in an Irish pub, and an attempt is

-moustache, who might be Irene Adler, witnesses a
+gentleman with a moustache, who might be Irene

-ex-diamond trader Charvis after he is injured in an
+take care of ex-diamond trader Charvis after he is

-attack, but he is murdered by an intruder.
-Events
+injured in an attack, but he is murdered by an

-district, the capture of Irene Adler, and a birthday
+the diamond district, the capture of Irene Adler,

 |